Sunglasses & bald guys: what works best for different head shapes

 Turns out it’s not that bad!
 I actually used this to my full advantage.
 A small change of sunglasses/glasses and my face was painted in a completely different light.

 My recent pairs are a perfect match for my oval-shaped shaved head.
 But enough about me.
-Let’s see what sunglasses generally work well for bald guys with their slick, shaved heads…and shapes.
+Let’s try to find out which are the best sunglasses for bald men and see what sunglasses generally work well for bald guys with their slick, shaved heads…and shapes.

 Sticking to the importance of basics